 Elder abuse takes many forms.
 While generally something the US population is vaguely familiar with, the National Center on Elder Abuse (NCEA) reports that knowledge about elder abuse is lagging decades behind the issues of child abuse or domestic violence.
 Statistics issued by the NCEA reveal that a large percentage of the most shocking cases of elder abuse occurs in nursing home settings.
 A Las Vegas elder abuse attorney can help you file to seek to recover compensatory damages in cases of nursing home abuse or against elder home care agencies who have provided services to your loved one.

-A staggering 188,599 complaints about abuse were filed in a recent year.
+A staggering 188,599 complaints about abuse were filed in recent years.
 Of those complaints, 14,258, or 7.6 % involved abuse, gross cases of neglect, or exploitation.
 Is your loved one safe in his or her nursing home?
 It is critical that you are aware of, and stay alert to, the signs of abuse.

 Elder abuse has a negative impact on the life and health of an older person.
 The types of abuse include:

 Physical Abuse of Elders

 This type of elder abuse involves the deliberate use of force that can cause pain and can lead to an injury.
 Hitting and shoving are the most common forms of physical abuse, but also unwarranted confinement or inappropriate use of drugs are included.

 The types of reported physical abuse include welts, bruises, broken bones, head injuries, bedsores, broken teeth, and other injuries.
 Physical abuse also includes poor nutrition and dehydration and neglect, leading to the worsening of physical health and the potential for leading to premature death.